selplacei/YYoinker/README.md

 - Take input from STDIN or a batch file, with customizable separators
 - Several default parameters for both video and audio downloads.

+Dependencies:
+- youtube-dl
+- Optional: AtomicParsley, for embedding metadata into m4a files

 Example usage:
 `./yyoinker.py -o ~/Music/Lofi --batch-file=~/urls.txt`
 All you have to do is put a list of URLs into ~/urls.txt, and voila, all the audio files are downloaded.